 Just look at how defined and playful these long curls look, and then you’ll understand why we are obsessed.

 Editor’s tip: Island girl hair isn’t hard to achieve at home!
-Just use some of the TIGI Bed Head Foxy Curls Contour Cream to help define your coils and keep frizz at bay.
+Just use some of the TIGI Bed Head Foxy Curls Contour Cream to help define your coils.

 Windswept hair Altuzarra

 Fendi aren’t the only fashion house embracing wispy baby hairs this season!
 Paco Rabanne’s featured them too, which can only mean one thing — we’re witnessing a trend in the making.